 Other Apple devices, like Mac computers, are AirPlay compatible by default.
-So if you want to project to a Mac computer, which is itself hooked up to a big screen, you can go to System Preferences > Display > AirPlay Display and pick your iPad from the dropdown (if it's not showing up, open the Control Center on your iPad - usually done by swiping up from the bottom edge of the screen - and look for the AirPlay/"Screen Mirroring" option).
+So if you want to project to a Mac computer, which is itself hooked up to a big screen, you can go to System Preferences > Display > AirPlay Display and pick your iPad/iPhone from the dropdown (if it's not showing up, open the Control Center on your iPad or iPhone - usually done by swiping diagonally 'in' from the top right corner of the screen - and look for the AirPlay/"Screen Mirroring" option).

 You can also AirPlay to an Apple TV unit that is plugged in to a screen.
-This works much the same way - if you have an Apple TV turned on & connected to the same WiFi network, in the same room, you should be able to select "Apple TV" from the list of options under "Screen Mirroring" in the the Control Center on your iPad.
+This works much the same way - if you have an Apple TV turned on & connected to the same WiFi network, in the same room, you should be able to select "Apple TV" from the list of options under "Screen Mirroring" in the Control Center on your iPad or Iphone.

 While Mac computers and Apple TVs are AirPlay compatible by default, you may instead want to connect to a Windows PC, which does not have a built-in AirPlay capability.
 In this case, you may want to look into AirServer - software which adds AirPlay to Windows PCs.
 AirServer has a license cost of $20 USD.

-If neither of these iPad options are sounding good to you, don't lose hope - there are more options out there that don't involve using Showcase Workshop on your iPad specifically.
+If neither of these iPad & iPhone options are sounding good to you, don't lose hope - there are more options out there that don't involve using Showcase Workshop on your iPad/iPhone specifically.

 Your own device might be a Windows computer - a laptop, or a Microsoft Surface tablet, for example.

-Install one of our Windows apps here and once that is up and running on your screen, that same screen will show up anywhere it's projected.
-As with our other apps, our Windows apps can run offline, so once you've downloaded your showcase you don't even need to connect to your host's WiFi.
+You'll first need to install one of our Windows apps.
+Once that is up and running on your screen, that same screen will show up anywhere it's projected.

 Almost all Android devices have a built-in 'Cast' or "Screen Mirroring" function, accessible via Settings.
 So, if there is a WiFi connection available, you can cast your Android tablet to a WiFi-enabled smart TV.
 Both devices have to be on the same network; then you can turn casting 'On' on your Android device, and select the TV from the list of options that appears.